 An Iranian artist now living in California, Ahmadi fuses traditional Persian art forms with contemporary political commentary.
-In her lush watercolors, such as this one, monkeys are avatars of corruption.
+In her lush watercolors, such as this one, monkeys who resemble seventeenth- and eighteenth-century representations of the Hindu deity Hanuman, are avatars of corruption.
 The bombs they offer refer satirically to Iran's culture of gift-giving.
 Here, they sit atop minarets, surrounded by calligraphic lines that seem to ensnare them.
-Ahmadi combines highly controlled paint application, typical of Persian miniatures, with a looser handling in which she relies more on chance.
-For example, she created the patterned background by placing hair, rice, and salt on the sheet to absorb the water in the wash she first applied all over the surface.
+Ahmadi combines highly controlled paint application, typical of Persian manuscript painting, with a looser handling in which she relies more on chance.
+For example, she created the patterned background by placing hair, rice, and salt on the sheet to absorb the water in the wash she first applied over the surface.

 Watercolor and ink.